 Lessard recounts the “beauty and danger” that persist in the family of her grandfather, the architect Stanford White.

 “It was known as a writer’s paper, and there was great freedom given, in terms of style and expression,” she recalls.
 “Even if writing about politics, there was no contradiction in also making it beautiful.”

 During that time, Minkowitz wrote her first memoir, Ferocious Romance: What My Encounters with the Right Taught Me About Sex, God and Fury, which detailed the time she spent embedded, disguised as a male teenager, in organizations such as Promise Keepers and an anti-gay evangelical group.
 She has since written for many publications, including Slate, Salon, The Nation and The Advocate, and teaches writing from her home.

 A severe case of repetitive stress syndrome forced her to dictate rather than type, which curtailed her journalism for a while.
 But it also tunneled her focus to other forms.
 She is working on a novel about marriage and also writes about food and restaurants for Gay City News.

 Minkowitz and her wife moved to Beacon in January and she’s already conducted a memoir-writing workshop at the Howland library.
 Having lived nearly her entire life in New York City, Minkowitz isn’t a driver and so was happy to find Beacon a walkable place.

 “It was at the top of the list of places we wanted to move to,” she says.
 “I had come for the weekend a few times and had a real sense of it as an arts community.
 The people are so nice, and I’m pleased at how many are so into writing.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.